Huiping27/earth_LOOP_app/README.md

 # EarthLOOP

 Welcome to the EarthLOOP application!
-This is n application designed to track carbon emissions.
+This application is designed to track,measure and offset carbon emissions.
 This project uses React for the frontend and Node.js/Express for the backend.
 Database is MongdoDB.
 We use REST API to connect to the third party to meausre the carbon emissions and mapping offset strategy.

 ## Table of Contents